 There’s so much history to explore at Old Salem.
 If you’re interested in learning more before visiting, Moravians in North Carolina shares a pictorial history of the town, as well as other similar settlements in the Tar Heel State.

-Dig Even Deeper into the Background
+Dig Even Deeper into Old Salem’s Background

 It’s just as important to learn about African-American contributions to Old Salem as it is to eat Moravian Cookies (see below).
 Their contributions to the community formed the backbone and beyond, as many Black Moravians were skilled potters, carpenters, and even translators for the bilingual community.
 Recent efforts are working to expand upon what’s presented to visitors at Old Salem.